Sofic approximations and quantitative measure couplings: Introduction

 \section{Introduction}

 A recurring theme in group theory is the description of large-scale behaviour of groups and their geometry.
-A well known example is the study of groups up to quasi-isometry: it describes the large-scale (or “coarse”) geometry from the \emph{metric} point of view.
-A \emph{measure} analogue of quasi-isometry was introduced by Gromov in \cite{Gro} and is called measure equivalence.
+A well known example is the study of groups up to quasi-isometry: it describes the large-scale or “coarse” geometry from the \emph{metric} point of view.
+A \emph{measure} analogue of quasi-isometry – called measure equivalence – was introduced by Gromov in \cite{Gro}.
+Two groups $G$ and $H$ are \deffont{measure equivalent} if they both act freely and measure preservingly on a standard measure space $(\Omega,m)$, such that the actions commute and each action admits a fundamental domain of finite measure.
 A first elementary illustration of measure equivalent groups is given by lattices in a common locally compact group.
-In parallel with this measure theoretic point of view and under the impulsion of works of Dye \cite{DyeI,DyeII} emerged the \emph{ergodic} counterpart of measure equivalence, called orbit equivalence: two groups are orbit equivalent if they admit free measure-preserving actions on a same standard probability space $(X, \mu)$ which share the same orbits.
-This notion can be seen as a strenghtening of the previous one.
-Indeed orbit equivalence implies measure equivalence, altough the converse is not necessarily always true.
+We refer to \cite{Gab-survey,Fur-survey} for surveys on the topic.

-However, even without using this strenghtened version, measure equivalence itself can show remarkable rigidity properties.
-For instance Furman proved \cite{FurmanME} that any countable group which is measure equivalent to a lattice in a simple Lie group $G$ of higher rank, is commensurable (up to finite kernel) to a lattice in $G$.
-In the same vein Kida \cite{KidaMCG} showed that every group which is measure equivalent to a mapping class group is actually commensurable (up to finite kernel) to it.
-More recently Guirardel and Horbez \cite{GuirardelHorbez} showed that for $n\geq 3$, any countable group that is measure equivalent to $\mathrm{Out}(F_n)$ is virtually isomorphic to $\mathrm{Out}(F_n)$.
-On the contrary, completely opposite to the aforementioned results, a famous theorem of Ornstein and Weiss \cite{OW80} implies that all amenable groups are measure equivalent.
-In particular —unlike quasi-isometry— measure equivalence does \emph{not} preserve coarse geometric invariants.
+In some cases, measure equivalence can show remarkable rigidity properties.
+For instance Furman proved \cite{FurmanME} that any countable group which is measure equivalent to a lattice in a simple Lie group $G$ of higher rank is commensurable (up to finite kernel) to a lattice in $G$.
+More recently Guirardel and Horbez \cite{GuirardelHorbez} showed that for $n\! \geq\!
+3$, any countable group that is measure equivalent to $\mathrm{Out}(F_n)$ is virtually isomorphic to $\mathrm{Out}(F_n)$.
+Completely opposite to the aforementioned results, a famous theorem of Ornstein and Weiss \cite{OW80} implies that all infinite countable amenable groups are measure equivalent.
+In particular –~unlike quasi-isometry~– measure equivalence does \emph{not} preserve coarse geometric invariants.

 To overcome this issue it is therefore natural to look for some refinements of this equivalence notion.
 For example Kerr and Li \cite{KerrLi} offer to sharpen it by considering the Shannon entropy of partitions associated to the actions of the two groups.
-A second way to proceed is to quantify how close the two actions are by studying the \emph{integrability} of the associated cocycles.
+We focus here on the \emph{quantiative} version as introduced by Delabie, Koivisto, Le Maître and Tessera \cite{DKLMT}.